code-423n4/2023-02-ethos-findings/data/Sathish9098-Q.md

 ##

-### [27]  The wrong emit function was used.
+### [27]  The wrong emit function was used

 If we want to emit the _lusdTokenAddress, we should use the LUSDTokenAddressSet event.
 However, in this case, the incorrect LQTYTokenAddressSet event was used.

 File : 2023-02-ethos/Ethos-Core/contracts/LQTY/LQTYStaking.sol